Zatracheidae

-Zatracheidae (sometimes mistakenly spelled Zatrachydidae or Zatrachysdidae) is a family of Late Carboniferous and Early Permian temnospondyl amphibians known from North America and Europe.
+Zatracheidae (sometimes mistakenly spelled Zatrachydidae or Zatrachysdidae) is a family of Late Carboniferous and Early Permian temnospondyls known from North America and Europe.
 Zatracheidids are distinguished by lateral (sideways) bony protuberances of the quadratojugal bone of the skull, and a large opening in the snout called the internarial fontanelle (sometimes the internarial fenestra) that is bordered by enlarged premaxillae.
 The skull is flattened, with small orbits or eye sockets set far back.
 The opening in the snout may have housed a gland for producing a sticky substance so that prey would adhere to the tongue.
 If so, this indicates that these animals spent a large part of their time on land.

 History of study

 There are three genera of zatracheidids: Acanthostomatops Kuhn, 1961; Dasyceps Huxley 1859; and Zatrachys Cope, 1878.
 Only Dascyeps is represented by a species in addition to the type species.
 The name Zatracheidae was first coined by Cope (1882).
 Numerous variations on this, such as 'Zatrachydae' and 'Zatrachydidae' have been used in the literature, as have permutations derived from Acanthostomatops such as 'Acanthostomidae.'